The QSDA teachers are a team of highly motivated, trained, experienced and dedicated individuals.

 being the founder of QSDA, she is also the website manager and designer.
 In 2002 she was crowned the Alma Queen of Scots, hence the name of her studio.

 Bree is a 2004 graduate of Alma College, where she graduated with honors in Media & Mass Communications and Theater/Dance, where she was a member of the prestigious Alma College Dance Company, studying under the direction of Tom Morris.
 While there she performed many classical pieces, had the opportunity to work with well-known choreographers and choreograph works herself to be set on the company.
 Bree was awarded the 2009 Alma College Young Alumni Award.
 The award recognizes recently graduated alumni (between 1 and 10 years) who have given faithful service to Alma College and their communities.
-Bree now works at the advertising agency Leo Burnett Detroit as a Vice President, Account Director.
+Bree now works at the advertising agency Leo Burnett Detroit as a Senior Vice President, Group Account Director.

 "The things I love the most I cannot hold in my hand.
 They are instead the memories I hold in my heart, put there